sanskrit-lexicon/csl-pywork/v02/readme_dtd.txt

 ae:  Attribute value 'lb' for n, with element div
 ap: <div n="">  CDATA  One value in ap is '?', and this can't be in
     an enumeration.
+      Added value 'Q':  <div n="Q">.
+      Changed make_xml.py for AP to use "Q" instead of "?"
     <div name=""> CDATA
     <root/>  new empty element, in body_elts
     add s to elements within 'b'